 With extensive experience of planning at both County and District level; Nicki has managed a wide range of projects relating to the production of Local Plans, infrastructure planning, the Community Infrastructure Levy and Development Management processes.
 She is an excellent project manager with strong attention to detail and is motivated by the positive impact that communication and collaborative working can have on creating high quality outcomes in the built environment.
 These skills are reflected in Nicki’s proactive approach to Local Plan production and implementation.

-Charlotte is a Licentiate member of the Royal Town Planning Institute.
-She completed a Master’s with Distinction in Urban Planning (Conservation) at Newcastle University in 2020.
-Charlotte also holds a BA with Distinction in History (2019) from Simon Fraser University in Canada.
+Originally from Canada, Charlotte holds a BA with Distinction in History (2019) from Simon Fraser University in Canada.
+She then went on to complete a Master’s with Distinction in Urban Planning (Conservation) at Newcastle University in 2020.
 She has more than two years of work experience in heritage organisations based in the UK and Canada.

 Toby graduated from the University of Reading with a 2:1 in Real Estate at the University of Reading, with a specialism in Planning and Development in 2020.
-He is currently studying Planning and Development (MSc) at Queen’s University Belfast.
+He then completed a Planning and Development (MSc) with Distinction at Queen’s University Belfast in 2023.